Zero-phase digital filtering

 filtfilt minimizes start-up and ending transients by matching initial conditions, and you can use it for both real and complex inputs.
 Do not use filtfilt with differentiator and Hilbert FIR filters, because the operation of these filters depends heavily on their phase response.

-y = filtfilt(SOS,G,x) zero-phase filters the data x using the second-order section (biquad) filter represented by the matrix SOS and scale values G. The matrix SOS is an L-by-6 matrix containing the L second-order sections.
-The matrix SOS must be of the form:
+y = filtfilt(SOS,G,x) zero-phase filters the data, x, using the second-order section (biquad) filter represented by the matrix SOS and scale values G. SOS is an L-by-6 matrix containing the L second-order sections.
+SOS must be of the form

 The QRS complex is an important feature in the ECG waveform beginning around time point 160 in this example.